What is a payday loan?

 Use your rainy-day fund

-If you have some savings, then it’s a good idea to use them.
+If you have some savings, then it’s often a good idea to use them.
 You are unlikely to ever earn more interest on your savings than you would pay in interest on a loan.
 That means spending your savings is nearly always going to be cheaper than borrowing money, especially a payday loan.

 Turn to family or friends